jasonhwang1226/jasonhwang1226.github.io/README.md

 ## HARDWARE DESIGN:
 ### Hand Design
-The hand itself was ordered pre-made from amazon.
-[4m Robotic Hand Kit](https://www.amazon.com/4M-3774-Robotic-Hand-Kit/dp/B005MK0OPO).
+The hand itself was ordered pre-made from Amazon: [4m Robotic Hand Kit](https://www.amazon.com/4M-3774-Robotic-Hand-Kit/dp/B005MK0OPO).
 Each finger is attached to a piece of fishing line which, when pulled, causes the finger to contract.
 We attached a board at the base of the hand and mounted five servo motors on it, one for each finger.
 The wires pulling each finger were attached to a servo.
 In order to move a finger the servos rotate 180 degrees, pulling the wire and bringing the fingers from extended to contracted.

 ![Robotic Hand](images/Servos.png)